Dwang-ML/arcade/doc/about/intro.rst

 Community driven
 ----------------

-Arcade is a community driven project.
-We cannot exist without the help of our users.
+Arcade is a community-driven project, and we rely on support from users like you.
-You don't need to be an experienced programmer or a game developer to help us.
+You don’t need to be an expert programmer or game developer to contribute.
-You can help us by reporting bugs, suggesting improvements, pointing out issues in documentation or even by sharing your projects with us.
+You can help by reporting bugs, suggesting improvements, identifying documentation issues, or sharing your projects with us.

 * More information about ways to contribute: :ref:`how-to-contribute`.
 * Also see :ref:`community-locations` for more information about where to find the